MicrosoftDocs/customer-insights/ci-docs/incremental-refresh-data-sources.md

 ---
-title: "Incremental refresh for Power Query-based data sources"
+title: "Incremental refresh for data sources based on Power Query"
 description: "Refresh new and updated data for large data sources based on Power Query." ms.date: 12/06/2021 ms.reviewer: mhart